 bundle install

-if you have DEVKit error:
+if you have a DEVKit error:

 C:\Users\Administrator\Documents\web-automation>bundle installFetching git://github.com/rspec/rspec-support.gitFetching git://github.com/rspec/rspec-mocks.gitFetching git://github.com/rspec/rspec-expectations.gitFetching git://github.com/rspec/rspec-core.gitFetching gem metadata from http://rubygems.org/.........Fetching version metadata from http://rubygems.org/...Fetching dependency metadata from http://rubygems.org/..Resolving dependencies....Installing rake 10.4.2Installing i18n 0.7.0 Gem::InstallError: The 'json' native gem requires installed build tools.
 Please update your PATH to include build tools or download the DevKitfrom 'http://rubyinstaller.org/downloads' and follow the instructionsat 'http://github.com/oneclick/rubyinstaller/wiki/Development-Kit'An error occurred while installing json (1.8.3), and Bundler cannot continue.Make sure that `gem install json -v '1.8.3'` succeeds before bundling.